Reviews II

 By Maggie Hall

-THERE ARE POCKETS of the faithful who claim that the Roman Catholic Church went to hell in a handbasket after Vatican II, Pope John XXIII’s council to let fresh air into the sometimes-musty corners of the church.
+THERE ARE pockets of the faithful who claim that the Roman Catholic Church went to hell in a handbasket after Vatican II, Pope John XXIII’s council to let fresh air into the sometimes-musty corners of the church.

 The Tridentine Mass – now, there was spirituality, according to the anti-Vatican II set.
 Aging baby boomers remember Latin Masses intoned by a priest whose back was to the congregation.